bradford-hamilton/Ruby-On-Quails/guides/source/asset_pipeline.md

 global-908e25f4bf641868d8683022a5b62f54.css
 ```

-This is the strategy adopted by the Rails asset pipeline.
+This is the strategy adopted by the Quails asset pipeline.

-Rails' old strategy was to append a date-based query string to every asset linked
+Quails' old strategy was to append a date-based query string to every asset linked
 with a built-in helper.
 In the source the generated code looked like this:

 ```